JJ Redick: Orlando Magic (2006–2013)

 Redick competed against Trevor Ariza and Keith Bogans for the starting shooting guard spot in 2007–08.
 He was pulled from playing more than once for his lack of defense during the preseason.
 He came into the season as a third-string player and saw limited action due to back spasms, but moved into limited rotation after Ariza was traded to the Los Angeles Lakers early in the season.
 In January 2008, Redick posted on his personal blog that "it's been proven that even if I play well in the limited minutes I get that not much is going to change."
 On January 31, 2008, the Orlando Sentinel reported that Redick had asked his agent, Arn Tellem, to inquire about a possible trade.
 "We want to see what's out there," Redick said.
 "I want to stay here, but it's been frustrating."
 Magic coach Stan Van Gundy responded: "Right now it would be very hard to fit him in.
 I know it's also hard to keep sitting him on the bench...
 Should we be playing him?
 Right now we're going good so we probably won't disrupt things."
 The Orlando Magic confirmed Van Gundy's comments by stating that Redick would not receive more minutes or a trade before the February 21, 2008 trade deadline.

 In the 2008–09 season, Redick averaged 17.4 minutes per game instead of the previous season's 8.1; he played in 64 games instead of the previous season's 34.
 He averaged six points per game.
 The Magic made it to the NBA Finals, but lost to the Lakers in five games.
-Redick started all seven games in the Eastern Conference Semi-finals in place of regular starter Courtney Lee.
+Redick started all seven games in the Eastern Conference Semifinals in place of regular starter Courtney Lee.